 By the 1905-1906 winter season, 445 Marlborough was the home of George Noyes Whipple and his mother, Elizabeth Ann (Noyes) Whipple, widow of George Whipple.
 They previously had lived at 129 Marlborough.
 They also maintained a home in Manchester, Massachusetts.

 George Whipple was an advertising agent, having been owner of a public storage warehouse until about 1905.

-Elizabeth Whipple and George Whipple continued to live at 445 Marlborough during the 1908-1909 season, but moved thereafter to 459 Beacon to live with Elizabeth Whipple’s brother, George Edward Noyes.
+George Whipple and his mother continued to live at 445 Marlborough during the 1908-1909 season, but moved thereafter to 459 Beacon to live with Elizabeth Whipple’s brother, George Edward Noyes.